1jour1vin

 Mouth

-Harmony between power and expressive acidity, allowing the wine to remain airy, powerful, long, rich, complex but not heavy, great length
+Harmony between power and expressive acidity, allowing the wine to remain light, powerful, long, rich, and complex without being heavy, with great length.

 Serve